qwertyaya/LdapMFA/README.md

 - Fork the repository and create a new branch for your changes.
 - Make your changes and add tests to cover them.
 - Run the tests to ensure they pass.
-- Submit a pull request to the `master` branch of the main repository.
+- Submit a pull request to the `main` branch of the main repository.

 ## License